Articles from 2025

 Stop Shipping Features: Why AI Products Need an Experiment Mindset

-After shipping 12 features in a quarter and moving zero meaningful metrics, I learned the hard way that AI products are not software projects.
-The roadmap is a hypothesis board, not a delivery schedule.
+12 features shipped in a quarter.
+Zero meaningful metrics moved.
+AI products aren't software projects.
+The roadmap is a hypothesis board, not a delivery schedule, and treating it otherwise is expensive.

 ProductRead more →